Charasploit/Charasploit-Update-Database/README.md

-# Charasploit-Insider-Database
+# Charasploit
-This is the database of Charasploit insider.
+This is the database of Charasploit Updater.

 # Charasploit Updatelogs
 1. Anemo API is now Intergrated with WeAredevs in one executor